visiongaiatechnology/sshdashboard/README.md

 ## 🤝 Contributing

 Pull requests are welcome.
-Tested configurations and compatibility reports for other distros are especially appreciated.
+Tested configurations and compatibility reports for other distros and panels are especially appreciated.

-Licensed under **MIT** — use freely, modify freely, use at your own risk.
+Licensed under **MIT** — use freely, modify freely.

 ---